mstocco/mariostoc.co/content/racereports/2022-ironman-canada-penticton.md

 I've run out of hill, my walk is over; time for me to get going, for real this time.
 In front of me is 4 kilometres of and out and back section of the _Kettle Valley Rail Trail_ [KVR].
 The surface is a very fine gravel, not quite sand but it still feels loose.

 This is the heat of the day and this trail is false-flat uphill.
-My legs are noticing the grind.
+My quads are noticing the grind.

-At the turnaround, I see a smile.
-My sweetheart is at the 5km marker and cheering me on; I am instantly happy.
-I stop for a kiss and turn for the trek back to _Penticton_ with a huge smile on my face.
+At the 5km  turnaround, a smile appears from the crowd.
+My sweetheart, Carina is here!
+It is instant happiness and I stop for a kiss.
+Turning for the trek back to _Penticton_, I have a huge smile on my face.

 ![](/assets/jpg/IMG_1316-365x550.jpeg LEAVING TRANSITION)
 With the turnaround behind me, I spot Kevin on his way outbound; he is at most, just 30 seconds back.
 He is a strong runner; I am confident that I will be caught for sure now.